 Federation Council has a responsibility to the community to prevent serious wrongdoing and misconduct.
 The Public Interest Disclosures Act 1994 (PID Act) sets in place a system to encourage public officials to report serious wrongdoing.
 Federation Council supports this by establishing and maintaining a working environment that encourages staff and councillors to report wrongdoing and that supports them when they do.
 This includes keeping the identity of reporters confidential where practical and appropriate, and taking steps to protect reporters from reprisal and manage workplace conflict.

 Federation Council's Public Interest Disclosure Policy outlines how a report can be made and what should be reported.
 It also outlines how a report will be dealt with by the Council.

 The policy deals with five categories of serious misconduct:

 - serious and substantial waste of public money.

 More information about what can be reported under the PID Act can be found in the NSW Ombudsman’s Guideline B2: “What should be reported?” and on the NSW Ombudsman website at www.ombo.nsw.gov.au

-Council has fulfilled its statutory reporting obligations for completion of Public Interest Disclosure Reports to the NSW Ombudsman under Section 6CA.
-Reports were submitted in February 2018 and July 2018 as required under the Act.
+Council commits to its statutory reporting obligations and completion of Public Interest Disclosure Reports to the NSW Ombudsman under Section 6CA.